What is the ZEV mandate? And how will it affect UK car prices?

 In response to concerns from the car industry, the government is understood to be considering potential adjustments to the mandate.
 One proposal includes introducing greater flexibility, such as allowing manufacturers to borrow compliance credits from future years or temporarily replacing penalties with a monitoring phase.
 This approach is seen as a way to balance the ambitious targets with market realities while avoiding undue financial strain on manufacturers, who are already seeing reduced profits on electric cars.

-Is now the right time to buy?
+Is now the right time to buy and EV?

 Share this post